philbort/awesome-self-driving-cars/README.md

 * [The Third Transportation Revolution](https://medium.com/@johnzimmer/the-third-transportation-revolution-27860f05fa91#.ga97y7w86) - Awesome blog post by [John Zimmer](https://twitter.com/johnzimmer) on [Lyft](https://www.lyft.com/)'s vision for self-driving cars. *Spoiler alert*, John predicts self-driving cars will account for the majority of Lyft rides within 5 years.
 And By 2025, private car ownership will all-but end in major U.S. cities.
 * [16 Questions About Self-Driving Cars](http://a16z.com/2017/01/06/selfdriving-cars-frank-chen/) - [a16z](http://a16z.com/)'s [Frank Chen](https://twitter.com/withfries2) goes over the 16 most commonly asked questions, *technical* and *non-technical*, about self-driving cars.
 * [Ways to think about cars](http://ben-evans.com/benedictevans/2015/7/27/ways-to-think-about-cars) - Awesome blog post by [a16z](http://a16z.com/)'s [Benedict Evans](https://twitter.com/BenedictEvans) on electric cars, on-demand car services, and self-driving cars.
+* [Cars and second order consequences](http://ben-evans.com/benedictevans/2017/3/20/cars-and-second-order-consequences) - [Benedict Evans](https://twitter.com/BenedictEvans) on the impact of electric and autonomy on cars and beyond.

 <a name="big-players" />